ccb-hms/HarvardInovalonUserGuide/README.md

 ## Working in R and Python on O2
 The O2 cluster uses a [module system](https://harvardmed.atlassian.net/wiki/spaces/O2/pages/1588661845/Using+Applications+on+O2) to manage software packages.
 Before you can connect to the database server from either R or Python, you need to make the underlying database drivers accessible in your session.
-This is accomplished by loading several modules with this command:
+Load the required modules with:

 ```
 module load gcc/6.2.0 unixODBC msodbcsql17/17.7.2.1-1 freetds
 ```

-That command can be executed in the shell on a per-session basis, or you can add it to your shell initialization file, e.g., by adding it to the end of your `.bashrc` script, which will ensure the libraries are available every time you log in to the cluster, and in every job that you run.
+That command can be executed in the shell on a per-session basis, or you can add it to your shell initialization file, e.g., by adding it to the end of your `.bashrc` script, which will ensure that the libraries are available every time you log in to the cluster, and in every job that you run.
 If you add it to your initialization script, make sure to log out and then back in to the cluster after you edit the file, before you attempt to connect to the database.

-To verify that the module successfully loaded in your session, you can run the `module list` command.
-You should see `msodbcsql17/17.7.2.1-1` and the otherse listed above among the currently loaded modules, e.g.:
+To verify that the modules successfully loaded in your session, you can run the `module list` command.
+You should see `msodbcsql17/17.7.2.1-1` and the others listed above among the currently loaded modules, e.g.:

 ```
 USERNAME@compute-e-16-233 (~): module list